 A.J.
-Fitzwater’s queer WWII shapeshifter novella is out on 8 June.
+Fitzwater’s queer WWII shapeshifter novella is out now.
 Read an excerpt from the first chapter below…

 A piece of night complete with tiny stars flashed amongst the sun-dappled trees.
 A dog, Tea decided.
 It must be a dog, that fast and low to the ground.

 But this dog made a sound like it was chuckling and whistling at the same time.

 The dog had been shadowing Tea for a good five minutes.
 She squinted into the roadside pines, ready to throw her heavy suitcase.

 A wolfish yip.
 Tea froze.

 No wolves in New Zealand, except the zoo, isn’t that right, Robbie?
 “Sure, no wolves, weird or otherwise, or bears or tigers out in the wop-wops.”
 He hadn’t sounded convincing as he’d kissed her on the cheek, boarding that train to catch the ship to sail to … where?
 Somewhere far north of the equator.
 Somewhere he would exchange shearing clippers for a gun.

 This piece of furry night wasn’t a weird wolf, but the way the dog stalked her was not entirely canine.
 She knew this with the same certainty that used to rush through her blood in the moments before her twin brother came home from being in a fight, again, or in those quiet times when they sat on the shed roof throwing pebbles into the creek near their house on the hill in Dunedin.